arg0naut91/muRty/README.md

 Normally, there should be more possible solutions to your problem than what you have selected in `k_best`.
 If not, the function outputs a warning.

-To show the full output (i.e. structure of the list returned), let's take a small matrix used as an example of Murty's algorithm in \[2\]:
+To show the full output (i.e. structure of the list returned), let's take a small matrix used for demonstration of Murty's algorithm in \[2\]:

          V1 V2 V3
     [1,]  0  5 99